kazi-rayed-hossain/GitHub-useful-Commands/README.md

 ```sh
 git log
 ```
-## How to see your commit history including changes in Git:
+## :beginner: How to see your commit history including changes in Git:

 This command shows the commit's history including all files and their changes: